ptrwck/HfBK_Workshops/A-Frame_Workshop.md

 <a-image src="image.jpg" width="3" height="2" position="0 1 -5"></a-image>
 ```

-- mages can be uploaded on glitch into the assets-folder.
+- mages can be uploaded on glitch into the **assets**-folder.
 Copy their URL from there and paste it into the src-attribute of the element.
-- Ensuring that the image is not distorted by stretching requires us to appropriately set the width and height preserving the original aspect ratio of the image.
+- Set the width and height preserving the original aspect ratio of the image to avoid distortions.
 This properties are set in meters, don’t confuse with pixels.

 ---